Mr-Robot-err-404/technical-task/README.md

 ### Setup
 - pnpm install
 - docker compose up
-- Copy the .env.example contents to a .env file
+- copy the .env.example contents to a .env file
 - pnpm build
 - pnpm test
+- access the endpoint at http://localhost:8000